huggingface/blog/evaluating-mmlu-leaderboard.md

 We are currently updating the full leaderboard with the updated version of the [EleutherAI Eval Harness](https://github.com/EleutherAI/lm-evaluation-harness/), so expect to see scores coming from the Eleuther Harness v2 coming up in the next few weeks!
 (Running all the models again will take some time, stay tuned :hugs:)

 ## Acknowledgements:
-We are very grateful to Xavier Martinet, Aurélien
+We are very grateful to Xavier Martinet, Aurélien Rodriguez and Sharan Narang from the LLaMA team for helpful suggestion in this blog post as well as having answered all our questions.

 ## Reproducibility hashes:
+Here are the commit hashes of the various code implementation used in this blog post.

 - EleutherAI LM harness implementation commit e47e01b: https://github.com/EleutherAI/lm-evaluation-harness/tree/e47e01beea79cfe87421e2dac49e64d499c240b4
 - HELM implementation commit cab5d89: https://github.com/stanford-crfm/helm/tree/cab5d89fadbff86190f29ddfa497301958eaf2ec
 - Original MMLU implementation (with Hugging Face integration by the amazing [@olmer](https://huggingface.co/olmer)): https://github.com/hendrycks/test/pull/13